 Why I believe in Limited Atonement

+Who did Jesus die for and what did Jesus’ death achieve?
 These two questions point to the heart of the third so-called point of Calvinism1, “Limited Atonement2“.
 Most Christians would say that Jesus died for all the sins of every person in the entire world.
-In other words, Jesus paid the price for each sin of every person and we apply that forgiveness to us personally when we put our faith in Jesus.
+In other words, Jesus paid the price for each sin of… Continue reading Why I believe in Limited Atonement